DHTMLX/gantt-docs/data/desktop/server_ruby.md

-Using Gantt with Ruby on Rails
+Ruby on Rails Code Samples
 =========================================

 In this article we'll show you how to integrate Gantt with the server side based on [Ruby on Rails](http://rubyonrails.org/) framework and REST API.

+You can read the [complete tutorial](desktop/howtostart_ruby.md) on using Gantt with Ruby on Rails.

 If you use some other technology, check the list of below to find the appropriate variant: